markus-brln/learning-notes/articles/2024HowToWriteGoodDocumentation.md

 ## Additional guidelines that I find useful

-- Non-explanations _may_ link to each other and _should_ link to explanations serving as a single source of truth how a system works
+- Non-explanations _may_ link to each other and _must_ link to explanations serving as a single source of truth how a system works
 - Contents of non-explanations _may_ repeat/summarize parts of the explanations